bododge/neural-style-gradient/README.md

 The idea is to find the settings you would like to use and actually keep track of them by naming the files with the actual parameters used in that file

-*tip If you want to use this to create with the VGG 19 model, just edit out the parts that refer to the NIN Model, I may add that in the future, but for now this is an easy edit if you read the script.
+*tip If you want to use this to create with the VGG 19 model, just edit out the parts that refer to the NIN Model, I may add a seperate .sh file in the future, but for now this is an easy edit if you read the script.